ShaikhBorhanUddin/Facial-Emotion-Recognition-Project/README.md

 ## ⚠️ Limitations

+Emotion is influenced by more than just facial expressions.
+Sound, movement, body language, the environment, objects, and psychological factors all significantly contribute to how we interpret emotions.

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Facial-Emotion-Recognition/blob/main/Image/body_language.png?raw=true)
 **Figure**: Example of hand gesture, surrounding environment or body language not considered in the dataset

+However, the models experimented in this study focuses solely on front-facing facial features within a controlled setting, which may limit the overall understanding of emotional expressions.

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Facial-Emotion-Recognition/blob/main/Image/sideway_view.png?raw=true)
 **Figure**: Sideway view images also not included in the model training

+The dataset does not fully align with Plutchik's wheel of emotions, making it impossible to train models for subtle or blended emotions such as sarcasm, enthusiasm, or embarrassment.

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Facial-Emotion-Recognition/blob/main/Image/blended_emotions_mod.png?raw=true)
 **Figure**: Example of blended or ambiguous emotions